 Food is one way to experience another culture – and provides a multi-sensory experience for learners.
 The focus of this activity about mealtime etiquette focuses on how manners reflect cultural norms.
 Teachers from Sierra Leone, Uganda, and Zambia provided the descriptions.

-Students will make inferences about cultural norms from customs related to eating in three African countries.
+Learners will gain perspectives on cultural norms from customs related to eating in three African countries.

 - Explain the concept of "staple food," usually a carbohydrate that is eaten daily and is a major source of calories.
-Ask the students to identify the staple foods of other cultures they have studied (e.g., potatoes for Ireland, rice for Japan, maize for Mexico).
-What is our staple food?
+Ask the learners to identify the staple foods in their families and in other cultures/places they have studied/lived/traveled (e.g., potatoes for Ireland, rice for Japan, maize for Mexico).
 Explore staple food recipes on the Paul D. Coverdell World Wise Schools program website for examples.
-Explain that in their readings in this lesson students will learn that rice is the staple food for most of West Africa, maize (corn) for much of Eastern and Southern Africa, and matoke or cooking bananas, for Uganda.
+Explain that in their readings in this lesson learners will learn that rice is a staple food for most of West Africa, maize (corn) for much of Eastern and Southern Africa, and matoke or cooking bananas, for Uganda.

-- Ask students to describe the table manners they are expected to observe in their homes or in the school cafeteria.
+- Ask learners to describe the table manners they see in their homes or in the school cafeteria.
 Who eats together?
 What do you do before eating?
 Are there rules about your hands or the way you sit?
 What do you do at the end of a meal?
 Why do we have rules about how to eat?
 Have you ever been in situations where the rules you are used to don't seem to fit?

 - Introduce the countries of Sierra Leone, Uganda, and Zambia.
-If the students are unfamiliar with their locations, point them out on a map of Africa.
+If the learners are unfamiliar with their locations, point them out on a map of Africa.

 - Divide the class into three groups for Sierra Leone, Uganda, and Zambia.